XoopsDocs/xoops-installation-guide/book/ch2.md

-Chapter 2: Introduction
+# Chapter 2: Introduction

-The XOOPS Installation Guide provides an overview of how install XOOPS on your Web server. it is assumed users already have a working environment that is either LAMP or WAMP.
+The XOOPS Installation Guide provides an overview of how install XOOPS on your Web server. it is assumed users already have a working environment that is either **LAMP** or** WAMP**.

 Efforts have been made to ensure this is not merely a sequential installation document.
 Useful tips and pointers about XOOPS are provided as the user is guided successfully through the installation process.

 If you require an installation in a language other than English, please skip now to step 6 and review the translation information and instructions to ensure you have what you need before starting the installation.

 To proceed successfully, the following is required on either a local machine or hosted server:

 1.	a place to run that includes:
     a.	the Apache web server;
     b.	the database manager MySQL;
     c.	scripting language PHP, either on a Linux or a Windows platform; and
 2.	a downloaded copy of the latest XOOPS version (currently 2.5.0).

 With the hosting environment available, the following steps are recommended to prepare for the installation: